Melissa Riso Ignites Her Timeline In Cleavage-Baring Top & Pleated Miniskirt

-Model, actress and social media star Melissa Riso has been on-fire on Instagram as of late, posting eye-popping pictures on a regular basis.
-The 33-year-old ignited her timeline once again on Sunday night with a sexy snap that put her perky bosom and sinuous frame on full display for the entire internet to see.
+Model, actress and social media star Melissa Riso has been on fire on Instagram as of late, posting eye-popping pictures on a regular basis.
+The 33-year-old ignited her timeline once again on Sunday night with a sexy snap that put her perky bosom and sinuous frame on full display.

-Riso rocked a plunging top that struggled to contain her ample assets in the uploaded photo, as well as a plaid miniskirt that accentuated the shape of her midsection.
-She served up an additional dose of sizzle by shooting a come hither stare toward the camera as the picture was snapped.
+Riso rocked a plunging top which struggled to contain her ample assets, as well as a plaid miniskirt that accentuated her midsection.
+She served up an additional dose of sizzle by shooting a come hither stare to the camera as the picture was snapped.

 In the accompanying caption, Riso shared her opinion that it's sexy to be one's own boss, adding the hashtag #womanboss.
 Clearly, her fans were inclined to agree, as they collectively double-tapped the post to the tune of nearly 10,000 likes in just two hours.